agongi/study/java/interface-abstract/README.md

 }
 ```

-### 3. When an Abstract Class Implements an Interface
+### 3. When an Abstract Class implements an Interface

 ```java
 /* A class with declared abstract doesn't need to implement all of methods in interface not like normal class */